 What is Capital Budgeting?

-Whether such investments are worthwhile depends on the approach that the company uses to evaluate them.
+Whether such investments are judged worthwhile depends on the approach that the company uses to evaluate them.
 This is where capital budgeting comes in.
-For instance, a company may choose to value its projects based on the internal rate of return they provide, their net present value, payback periods, or a combination of said metrics.
+For instance, a company may choose to value its projects based on the internal rate of return they provide, their net present value, payback periods, or a combination of such metrics.

 Best Practices in Capital Budgeting